ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ## Block explorers {#block-explorers}

 - [Etherscan](https://etherscan.io/) - a block explorer you can use to fetch data for Ethereum Mainnet and Goerli Testnet
+- [Ethernow](https://www.ethernow.xyz/) - a real-time transaction explorer that enables you to see the Ethereum Mainnet pre-chain layer
 - [Beaconcha.in](https://beaconcha.in/) - an open source block explorer for Ethereum Mainnet and Goerli Testnet
 - [Blockchair](https://blockchair.com/ethereum) - the most private Ethereum explorer.
 Also for sorting and filtering (mempool) data
 - [Etherchain](https://www.etherchain.org/) - a block explorer for the Ethereum Mainnet